 - Not performing a data protection impact assessment and putting the users at risk of data misuse.

 - Not appointing a data protection officer to guide by all the rules and keep track that everyone follows it.

-- If any data provided by the user is processed in any illegitimate, fraudulent or corrupt way.
+- Processing personal data provided by the user in an illegitimate, fraudulent, or corrupt way.

-- Sharing of any sensitive personal data of the user without any consent of the user is punishable.
+- Sharing of any sensitive personal data of the user without any consent of the user.

 - Not informing the user that they can opt out of the cookies and the procedures of an opt-out method.

-- Not providing the users a copy of the information held about them.
+- Refusing the users a copy of the information held about them.

-- Not providing the user’s access to the information they shared or not giving them the privilege to edit, update or review it.
+- Refusing to give the user’s access to the information they shared or not giving them the privilege to request to edit, update, delete, transfer, or review it.

 - Transferring personal data of users through international borders without any proper protocols.

-- Not complying to any order authorized by a GDPR superior authority.
+- Not complying with any order authorized by a GDPR superior authority.